ppervoy/MailListDiff/README.md

 sudo gem install "gem_name"
 ```
 Works with Ruby version 2.1.4
-Use rbenv to set local version.

 ##Input files preparation

 #####Apple Mail
-Choose Mailbox you'd like to export, click Mailbox -> Export Mailbox... menu and save to convinient location.
+Choose Mailbox you'd like to export (it's easy to use Smart Mailbox), click Mailbox -> Export Mailbox... menu and save to convinient location.

 For individual .eml files, just drag them to desired location.

 #####Apple Contacts
-Choose Group you'd like to export, right click and choose Export Group vCard... menu and save to convinient location.
+Choose (Smart) Group you'd like to export, right click and choose Export Group vCard... menu and save to convinient location.

 ##Usage
 ```